MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 ## Step 6: Disable heavy tracing

 Check for [SQL Trace](/sql/relational-databases/sql-trace/sql-trace) or XEvent tracing that affects the performance of SQL Server and causes high CPU usage.
-For example, the events are SQL Audit, events cause high XML plans, statement event level events, log-in and log-out operations, locks, and waits.
+For example, you find that SQL Audit events cause high XML plans, statement event level events, log-in and log-out operations, locks, and waits.

 Run the following queries to identify active XEvent or Server traces: